EtherealEngine/etherealengine-docs/docs/2_devops_deployment/1_minikube.md

 Check if all the pods are ready: `kubectl get pods`

-After you set up port-forwarding, access Elasticsearch, and the Kibana GUI by typing `http://localhost:5601 `in your browser
+After you set up port-forwarding, access Elasticsearch, and the Kibana GUI by typing `http://localhost:5601` in your browser

-In order to connect logger with elasticsearch, update `packages/ops/configs/local.template.values.yaml` env `api.extraEnv.ELASTIC_HOST` for e.g. `http://<username>:<password>@<host>:<port>`
+In order to connect logger with elasticsearch, update `packages/ops/configs/local.minikube.template.values.yaml` env `api.extraEnv.ELASTIC_HOST` for e.g. `http://<username>:<password>@<host>:<port>`

 ## Run build_minikube.sh
 When minikube is running, run the following command from the root of the Ethereal Engine repo: